Writer Profile

 Faculty of Policy Management Dean

-Questioning the current state of Policy Management.
+Questioning the present state of Policy Management.
 In the spring of 2023, the Faculty of Policy Management published the book series "Opening Up Policy Management."
-The series consists of five volumes: "Fluid World Order and Global Governance," "Language, Culture, and Communication," "Methods and Practices of Social Innovation," "Public Policy and Changing Legal Systems," and "Methodological Developments in Policy Management."
+The series consists of five volumes: "Shifting World Order and Global Governance," "Language, Culture, and Communication," "Methods and Practices of Social Innovation," "Public Policy and Changing Legal Systems," and "Methodological Developments in Policy Management."
 All volumes in this series went into their second printing in April.

 Thus, after 30 years, we are recognizing once again that the interests and values we believed were shared by society are changing.
-Social order is fluid.
-Many social problems are constantly skeptical of conventional solutions and demand new ideas.
+Social order is in flux.
+Many social problems are constantly skeptical of conventional solutions and always demand new ideas.
 To survive within a new order, an academic discipline is required that cultivates the ability to think about, decide on, and practice policy.
 This is because the seeds of a new order appear in the process of the existing order's retreat.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.